What is a home loan comparison rate?

 4. Offset Account

 If you're searching for cheap interest rates alone, you may lose the option of linking a 100% offset account to your mortgage.
-If you're the type of borrower who tends to leave money in savings, you can really benefit from offsetting the interest you pay on your mortgage this way.
+If you're the type of borrower who tends to leave money in savings, you might be able to benefit from offsetting the interest you pay on your mortgage this way.
 Many basic home loans won't allow you to link an offset account.

 5. Packaged Banking Products